russrimm/Copilot-Studio-Azure-AI-Foundry-Agile-Framework/security-compliance-governance/Application Lifecycle Management/power-pipelines-alm-guide.md

    - Verify client ID, secret, and tenant ID are correct
    - Ensure secret hasn't expired
    - Check that service principal has required permissions
-   - Verify the application registration is still active in Entra ID
+   - Verify the application registration is still active in Azure AD

 2. **Deployment Failures**:
    - Review detailed logs in the pipeline run